-Example: All quotations coded with Earth OR Fire will produce a result list that contains all quotations coded with 'Earth' and all quotations coded with 'Fire', or coded with both codes.
+Example: All quotations coded with 'code A' OR 'code B'.
+The result list will contain all quotations coded with 'code A' and all quotations coded with 'code B', or quotations coded with both codes.

-ONE OF - Exactly one of the following is true
+ONE OF: Exactly one of the following is true